chenzRG/Subtype_VQ/README.md

 ## Citation
-If you find this code useful in your research, please consider citing:

-    @ARTICLE{TNSREchen23,
-  	author={Chen, Zheng and Yang, Ziwei and Zhu, Lingwei and Chen, Wei and Tamura, Toshiyo and Ono, Naoaki and Altaf-Ul-Amin, Md and Kanaya, Shigehiko and Huang, Ming}, journal={IEEE Transactions on Neural Systems and Rehabilitation Engineering}, title={Automated Sleep Staging via Parallel Frequency-Cut Attention}, year={2023}, volume={31}, pages={1974-1985},
+Please consider citing it accordingly based on your needs.:

+@article{ChenCMPB,
+title = {Learning vector quantized representation for cancer subtypes identification}, journal = {Computer Methods and Programs in Biomedicine}, volume = {236}, pages = {107543}, year = {2023}, author = {Zheng Chen and Ziwei Yang and Lingwei Zhu and Peng Gao and Takashi Matsubara and Shigehiko Kanaya and Md Altaf-Ul-Amin}
 }

+@INPROCEEDINGS{YangBIBM,
+  author={Yang, Ziwei and Zhu, Lingwei and Li, Chen and Chen, Zheng and Ono, Naoki and Altaf-Ul-Amin, Md and Kanaya, Shigehiko}, booktitle={2022 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)}, title={Hierarchical Categorical Generative Modeling for Multi-omics Cancer Subtyping}, year={2022}, pages={1350-1355}}